Year 5/ Year 6 Class

 Reading

-In Long Mynd, we have a mini challenge to see who can read the most ‘Top 20 recommended reads’.
-The list of these books can be found inside your child’s Reading Record.
+In Long Mynd, we have a mini challenge to see who can read the most throughout the whole year with the aim of reading over 1 million words!
+We also have a recommended list of 20 books that the children can read.
 Alongside these books there is a wide range of books for your child to choose from in class.
 In school, we provide daily reading opportunities, some of which are guided where we focus on the following skills: vocabulary, inference, prediction, explanation, retrieval and summarising.
-We are going to be reading ‘Wonder’ by R.J.
-Palacio.
-In addition to this, we will look at a range of shorter fiction and non-fiction texts in preparation for the SATS.
+We are going to be reading ‘The Witches’ by Roald Dahl.
+Also we will look at a range of non-fiction texts and shorter fiction texts.
+For those children who require further support with their reading they will take part in additional reading sessions as much as possible.

 Other